NoraCR/byzmod_project/README (Getting Started).txt

 Copy or Clone this directory into your My Documents/Paradox Interactive/Hearts of Iron IV/mod folder (or equivalent).

-Copy and past byzfire.mod into your Hearts of Iron IV mod folder.
+Copy and past "byzfire.mod" into your Hearts of Iron IV mod folder.

-Rename this directory from byzmod_project to Byzfire.
+Rename this directory from "byzmod_project" to "byzfire".

 If necessary, make a test pull then test commit and push (create an empty text file called test.txt or something) to ensure GitHub is working.